-An initial determination is made about the allegations, and whether to move them forward to a formal investigation.
-This decision is made by the Title IX Coordinator, taking into account the nature of the allegations and the Reporting Party's wishes.
-If the decision is made to move forward. the Title IX Coordinator refers the allegations to the investigators.
+After issuing appropriate accommodations, an initial determination is made as to whether to move the allegations forward to a formal investigation.
+This decision is made by the Title IX Coordinator, taking into account the nature of the allegations and the reporting party's wishes.
+If the decision is made to move forward, the Title IX Coordinator refers the allegations to the Director of the Office of Community Standards and Student Conduct.
+The Title IX Coordinator or the Director of the Office of Community Standards and Student